Water & Strategic Programs Manager

 As Weeds coordinator, Greg works with all stakeholders across the region to co-ordinate the implementation of the high priority actions identified in the Weed Action Plan for the Northern NRM Region.
 Education and awareness and regional co-ordination to ensure best practice weed management is the focus.
 Support will also be provided for community groups and land managers to undertake effective on-ground weed control.

-As Stormwater & Catchment Officer, Jesse works with all stakeholders in Tasmania’s northern NRM region to help manage threats to water quality and ecological health that are linked to stormwater pollution.
+Jesse works with all stakeholders in Tasmania’s northern NRM region to help manage threats to water quality and ecological health that are linked to stormwater pollution.
 In this role, Jesse provides technical advice and support to partners of the Northern Tasmanian Stormwater Program and helps to facilitate implementation of Water Sensitive Urban Design and improved sediment and erosion control practices at the regional and municipal level.

 Regional Landcare Faciliator